-2020 – On January 13, FHWA issued a Reevaluation of the 2009 Final Supplemental Environmental Impact Statement.
+2020 – On January 13, the Federal Highway Administration (FHWA) issued a Reevaluation of the 2009 Final Supplemental Environmental Impact Statement.

-On June 15, VTrans and Vermont Railway, Inc. executed a Right-of-Way, Finance and Maintenance Agreement for upgrades to 5 railroad crossings included in the Project.
-The upgrades will be constructed at the Home Ave, Flynn Ave, Sears Lane, Maple Street and King Street railroad crossings.
+On June 15, the Vermont Agency of Transporation (VTrans) and Vermont Railway, Inc. executed a Right-of-Way, Finance and Maintenance Agreement for upgrades to 5 railroad crossings included in the Project.
+The upgrades will be constructed at the Home Ave, Flynn Ave, Sears Lane, Maple Street, and King Street railroad crossings.

 On July 10, FHWA published the Limited Scope Draft Supplemental Environmental Impact Statement for public and agency review.

-2019 – On January 7, the Burlington City Council issued the Compensation Order which secured temporary and permanent rights required for construction of the project thus completing the right-of-way acquisition process for the project.
-In July, the Vermont Agency of Transportation and City of Burlington entered into an Amendment to the Cooperative Agreement which committed Federal, State, and Local funding for the construction phase of the project.
+2019 – On January 7, the Burlington City Council issued the Compensation Order which secured temporary and permanent rights required for construction of the project thus completing the right-of-way acquisition process.
+In July, VTrans and the City of Burlington entered into an Amendment to the Cooperative Agreement which committed Federal, State, and Local funding for the construction phase of the project.

 On March 4, a Corrective Action Plan Public Meeting was held.

-On March 29, VT DEC approved the Corrective Action Plan.
+On March 29, the Vermont Department of Environmental Conservation approved the Corrective Action Plan.

 On September 26, a Public Outreach Meeting for the Greater King Street and Maple Street Neighborhood was held to provide an update and information about the project and to solicit feedback from the community.

-On October 3, City conducted a Project Update Meeting at the Ward 6 NPA Meeting.
+On October 3, the City of Burlington conducted a Project Update Meeting at the Ward 6 NPA Meeting.